Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 # Features

 - A user can Create a recipes, Read recipes, Update and Delete recipes - CRUD functionality
-- Defensive programming, 'required' attribute used to stop users being able to register a new user with blank spaced
+- Defensive programming, 'required' attribute used to stop users being able to register a new user with blank spaces etc.
 - When editing a recipe, the input fields are pre-filled with data so a user does not have to re-type the entire recipe
 - Min and Max length used for usernames and passwords and patterns used for further defensive programming
 - Users can only edit and delete their own recipes, they cannot make any changes to other's recipes